GriffinKowash/EMAtools/readme.md

 ## Emin class

-The Emin class inherits all functionality of the File class described above and implements several Emin-specific methods to streamline pre-processing.
+The Emin class inherits all functionality of the File class described above and implements several methods specific to EMC Plus.

 ### Instantiating an Emin object